i-shubham-tech/Interview-Ready-Question/5-NODE-JS-Based.md

 - Accessed in Node.js via `process.env`.

 ## 1️⃣5️⃣ What is clustering in Node.js?
-- Clustering creates multiple child processes (workers) sharing the same server port.
+- Clustering creates multiple worker processes that sharing the same server port.
-- Since Node.js runs on a single thread, clustering allows utilizing all CPU cores.
+- When incoming request come master process distributes among worker processes.
-- The master process distributes incoming requests among worker processes.
+- Since node js is single thread,it it help to utilize all cpu core
 - Enhances performance, scalability, and fault tolerance.

 ## 1️⃣6️⃣ Difference between Cluster and Worker Threads